srijan-paul/srijan-paul.github.io/src/content/blog/fourier-series.md

 He proposed the idea that periodic functions can be represented as sums of harmonics.
 Nobody at the time believed this to be a general method, and his ideas were left unexplored.

-Things changed in 1807, when a french math wizard named Joseph Fourier found himself studying the heat equation in a metal plate.
+Things changed in 1807, when a French math wizard named Joseph Fourier found himself studying the heat equation in a metal plate.
 In his search for a solution, he sought to ask a seemingly absurd question:

 _Can we represent any periodic function as a sum of simple sine and cosine functions?_